karmab/kcli/doc/index.md

 The samples directory contains examples to get you started.

-Note that the description of the vm will automatically be set to the plan name, and this value will be used when deleting the entire plan as a way to locate matching vms.
+The description of the vm will automatically be set to the plan name, and this value will be used when deleting the entire plan as a way to locate matching vms.

 When launching a plan, the plan name is optional.
 If not is provided, a random generated keyword will be used.